What is a whistleblower, and how should SMEs handle a whistleblowing situation?

 The key piece of legislation which concerns whistleblowing is the Public Interest Disclosure Act (PIDA) which affords protection to any employees ordinarily working in Great Britain.
-It means workers who make a protected disclosure but who are treated badly or dismissed subsequently may be able to bring a claim at an employment tribunal.
+It means workers who make a protected disclosure (but who are treated badly or subsequently dismissed) may be able to bring a claim at an employment tribunal.

 An employee can make a disclosure in different situations such as where a criminal offence has been committed, financial malpractice has taken place, there is a risk to health and safety or there has been a failure to comply with a legal obligation, environmental damage or a miscarriage of justice.

 However, there are certain conditions which need to be satisfied in order for it to be considered protected.
 An employee must follow the procedures laid out in the act and the disclosure must be subject to a public interest test.
 This means that it must be in the public interest to make a disclosure.
-A personal grievance such as harassment or bullying doesn’t generally count as a disclosure, unless it is in the public interest, and would be dealt with under your normal grievance procedure.

 The disclosure should usually be made to an external public body in order to be protected.
 For example, the Health and Safety Executive for health and safety matters or the Financial Conduct Authority for financial irregularities.
 A disclosure to the media will not be protected unless there is no relevant external body or the initial disclosure hasn’t received an appropriate response.